The Marriage and FamilyĀ Blog

 • Don’t be selfish.
 If you are each trying to please each other, the result will be far better than just appeasing your own needs.

 • Talk about how frequently you both would like sex.
 If your numbers are far apart, work on a compromise.
-If you need to, schedule your physical intimacy.
-Life gets busy - so plan accordingly.
+You might find you need to schedule your physical intimacy when life gets busy.

 So, there you go - intimacy 101.
 Here is a recap: